Towards Massive MIMO 2.0: Understanding spatial correlation, interference suppression, and pilot contamination: Spatially Correlated Channels

 \subsection{Correlated Rayleigh fading}

 A tractable way to model spatially correlated channels with no line-of-sight path is the \emph{correlated Rayleigh fading} model:

 where $\vect{R}_{lk}^{j} \in \mathbb{C}^{M \times M}$ is the spatial correlation matrix.
 The normalized trace $\beta_{lk}^{j} = \frac{1}{M} \tr \big( \vect{R}_{lk}^{j} \big)$ is the average channel gain from an antenna at BS~$j$ to UE~$k$ in cell~$l$.
 As with uncorrelated Rayleigh fading, the Gaussian distribution is used to model the small-scale fading variations, while $\vect{R}_{lk}^{j}$ describes the macroscopic propagation characteristics.
 In theory, the correlation matrix is fixed, while in practice it is known to change on a time-scale much larger than the coherence time of the small-scale fading.
 We assume that $\vect{R}_{lk}^{j}$ is known at the BS.
 Its estimation will be discussed in Section~\ref{SectionVI}.
 The eigenstructure of $\vect{R}_{lk}^{j}$ determines the spatial correlation properties of the channel $\vect{h}_{lk}^{j}$; that is, which spatial directions are statistically more likely to contain signal components than others.
-High spatial correlation is characterized by large eigenvalues variations.
-Models for generation of $\vect{R}_{lk}^{j}$ can be found in \cite[Sec.
-7.3]{massivemimobook}.
+High spatial correlation is characterized by large eigenvalues variations, {but this property can generally not be utilized to conclude that one channel is more correlated than another \cite{Jorswieck2007a}.} Models for generation of $\vect{R}_{lk}^{j}$ can be found in \cite[Sec.
+7.3]{massivemimobook} {and these utilize the angular spread to quantify the amount of spatial correlation.}

 Uncorrelated Rayleigh fading, as in \eqref{eq:iid-Rayleigh fading}, occurs in the special case when $\vect{R}_{lk}^{j} = \beta_{lk}^{j} \vect{I}_{M}$ is a scaled identity matrix, which implies that all the diagonal elements are equal and all off-diagonal are zero.
 Practical channels are different in both respects, as proved by numerous measurements campaigns.
-This will be further explained in Section \ref{sec:channel_measurements}. \begin{remark}[Karhunen-Love representation] Let the eigendecomposition of $\vect{R}_{lk}^{j}$ be given by
+This will be further explained in Section \ref{sec:channel_measurements}. \begin{remark}[{Karhunen-Lo\`eve} representation] Let the eigendecomposition of $\vect{R}_{lk}^{j}$ be given by